Vious/leetcode_practice/problem1-50/ReadMe.md

 - Take care of the order of push and pop logics.

 ## Part 5
 Code for Problem 21.
-(Merge Two Sorted Lists) to Problem
+(Merge Two Sorted Lists) to Problem 25.
+(Reverse Nodes in k-Group).

 For Problem 21.
 (Merge Two Sorted Lists), avoid for circular linked lists.